ChikaNoChika/REDStage/README.md

 ## Known Bugs and Issues

 - Badge hiding is broken
-- Uploading, snatching, and snatched assets are broken
+- Uploading, snatching, and snatched assets are wrong
+- stats.php doesn't work

 ## Contributing